Mark Sisco, M.D.

 Tuesday–Friday: 8:30 a.m.–5 p.m.

-From Lake Forest to Evanston, Northbrook board-certified plastic surgeon Dr. Mark Sisco has earned a reputation for his skill and sensitivity with breast reconstruction.
+From North Shore to Arlington Heights, Northbrook board-certified plastic surgeon Dr. Mark Sisco has earned a reputation for his skill and sensitivity with breast reconstruction.
 Mastectomy, lumpectomy, or trauma to the breast can leave a woman feeling as if she’s lost a significant part of herself.
 Many women are eager to move on with their lives and restore a sense of normalcy.
 Dr. Sisco’s patients have many appealing options that include reconstruction with implants or their very own tissue using a DIEP flap or another advanced technique.

 If you’re considering breast reconstruction, you have many options to consider prior to your surgery.
 While some of these options are dependent on the status of your health and treatment, others are up to you.